About This Resource

 An Important Note for Church Leaders

-There is a misconception among many people that churches are exempt from federal and state labor laws.
-This is not the case.
-While ordained clergy have certain considerations that affect their compensation and labor protections, churches have the same obligations as other employers to their employees, as well as the same legal responsibilities as an employer.
 In the State of California, in order to qualify as exempt, employees must earn a wage at least equal to two times that of the state minimum wage.
-This means that any exempt employee, including clergy, must earn equal to or more than $21 per hour (annualized to $43,680 for 1.0 FTE) in organizations with 25 or fewer employees, or $26 per hour (annualized to $54,080 for 1.0 FTE) in organizations with 26 or more employees to meet the compensation threshold of the exemption test.
-If an employee is considered full-time exempt and their salary is less than the annualized amount, such classification of the position as exempt is illegal and the church is not in compliance with state law.
+This means that an employee must earn equal to or more than $24 per hour (annualized to $49,920 for 1.0 FTE) in organizations with 25 or fewer employees, or $26 per hour (annualized to $54,080 for 1.0 FTE) in organizations with 26 or more employees to meet the compensation threshold of the exemption test.
+If an employee is considered full-time and exempt, and their salary is less than the annualized amount, such classification of the position as exempt is improper and the church is not in compliance with state law.
 Likewise, if an employee is considered part-time exempt but their salary does not equal the pro rata amount, the employing church is not in compliance with state law.

 Conference staff is happy to assist you in exploring questions and opportunities to ensure compliance with state compensation law, including referral to a labor attorney.